arcus-azure/arcus.webapi/docs/preview/features/logging.md

 #### Reducing requests to specific HTTP status code(s)

-By default, all the responded HTTP status codes will be tracked but this can be altered according to your chosing.
+By default, all the responded HTTP status codes will be tracked but this can be altered according to your choosing.

 Consider the following API controller.
 When we configure request tracking, both the `400 BadRequest` response as the `201 Created` response will be tracked.